Call (253) 573-1000 to schedule your free initial consultation.

 - Gross misdemeanors, which are punishable by up to 364 days in jail and a fine of $5,000

 It is therefore important that a person facing a misdemeanor charge consult with a Tacoma criminal defense attorney as early as possible.
-Over the past 20 years, the lawyers at The Law Offices of Krupa & Clark, have successfully represented clients in thousands of misdemeanor cases in federal, state, and municipal court in Tacoma, Pierce County, Thurston County, King County, and throughout Western Washington.
+Over the past 20 years, the criminal defense lawyers at The Law Offices of Krupa & Clark, have successfully represented clients in thousands of misdemeanor cases in federal, state, and municipal court in Tacoma, Pierce County, Thurston County, King County, and throughout Western Washington.

 Malicious mischief can be charged as either a misdemeanor or a felony depending on the monetary value of the damage to the property.
 For a person to be found guilty of malicious mischief, the prosecution must prove beyond a reasonable doubt that a person knowingly and maliciously (i.e. without justification and with intent) caused physical damage to the property of another.